PoisotLab/MS_network_els/els_networks.md

 of species improve community persistence when the organization of the food webs is such that predator–prey body mass ratios are different from zero.

 Ecologists have also questioned the way communities are formed and the hypothetical set of rules embedding this assembly. @diam75asc have defined emblematic rules to understand community structure and assembly.
 In this continuity, network framework allows to explore in detail processes influencing ecological communities assembly. @capi09sme, for instance, have retraced the pathway, step by step, of the community assembly process through an assembly graph, based on the graph theory.
-For food webs especially, mechanistic models such as niche model [@will00sry] and the cascade model [@cohe89fwc] originally constructed to understand networks structure, have actually be used to understand community assembly [*ref*] and the impact of invasion.
+For food webs especially, mechanistic models such as niche model [@will00sry] and the cascade model [@cohe89fwc] originally constructed to understand networks structure, have actually be used to understand community assembly and the impact of invasion.
 Using also network framework, [@verd08nap] found that nested community provides generalists species which facilitate the presence of other species into the network.
 At the same time, thanks to an experimental network study, [@oles08tdp] have observed that new arrival species tend to interact more easily with already well-connected or generalist species.
 These kind of results could let us think about the Drake's controversial idea @drak91cms that species arrival history would be a *important* factor driving community assembly [@drak91cms].
 Thanks to community network, @camp11nmp shown that history assembly process is and important factor for mutualistic networks.
-Community assembly have however, a myriad of different drivers, such as dispersion, interaction strength and phylogeny distance between species composing communities [@leib17caf; @kraf07tec; @mahe07ipf; @mont03tpf].
+Community assembly have however, a myriad of different drivers, such as dispersion, interaction strength and phylogeny distance between species composing communities [@leib17caf;
-Based on these drivers, two distinct types of models have been developed to predict community assembly dynamics [@tilm04ntn; @grav06rnn; @souz16qca].
+@kraf07tec; @mahe07ipf; @mont03tpf].
+Based on these drivers, distinct types
+of models have been developed to predict community assembly dynamics [@tilm04ntn; @grav06rnn; @souz16qca].
 In one hand, niche-based theory models use coexistence theory and niche differentiation.
 In the other hand, neutral theory models are based on species dynamics (migration, extinction and speciation) under stochastic processes.
 Theses two types of model are actually complementary, offering processes explanation at the metacommunity level (niche theory) and at the phylogenetic level (neutral theory) [*ref*].
-Network framework in community assembly have brought the field one step further and makes links between other ecological fields, such as disassembly prediction (see @basc09ade) or co-evolutionary processes [@nuis13cam] much more easier.
+Network framework in community assembly have brought the field one step further and makes links between other ecological fields, such as disassembly prediction [see @basc09ade] or co-evolutionary processes [@nuis13cam] much more easier.

 # Conclusion

-As networks and graph theory allowed to understand breakdown into electricity system in United States [*ref*] or the structure and functioning of social network, it is also a powerful tool to investigate ecological questions.
+As networks and graph theory allowed to understand breakdown into electricity system in United States or the structure and functioning of social network, it is also a powerful tool to investigate ecological questions.
 As long as the studying system contains interactions, links or connections, the graph theory provides a perfectly adapted simple framework to characterize complicated